amalpjoby/mongodbbootcamp/README.md

 # Let's Begin

+First of all let us start with getting familiar with javascript concepts.
+Go to `https://github.com/Freight-Deck/Bootcamp/tree/js-bootcamp/Javascript` and go through all the modules for you knowledge. once you are done then let us begin with the nodejs bootcamp.

+## Day 1

 Task for Day 1 will be to setup the environment like tools, plugins and run the express server.
 Then we will learn to configure git to push our code to github.

-## Day 1

 ### Prerequisites